johnpapa/cloud-coding-with-codespaces/README.md

    };
    ```

-1. Open the browser tab and see your changes worked!
+1. Open the browser tab, refresh, and see your changes worked!

    > Copilot just helped you write the code to sort the products directly in Codespaces in the browser.